FRIDAY – Conversations around FAITH FORMATION

 The conversation about reimagining ministry with children and young people inevitably includes a need to explore the community within which that ministry is envisioned.
 How do we imagine our communities and what needs reimagining for them to be places where faith formation across and between generations is evident?
 Not merely in what is planned, programmed and put on but in the attitudes and actions of the members of that community.
 How would we know that a community is more interested in the forming of faith for all of its members than its own survival?

-Another full and varied day with worship curated by Stewart Cutler throughout.
+Another full and varied day with worship throughout.
 In the morning two more sessions with speakers, questions and reflection.

 Registration from 09.30am